koenigscode/asl-project/README.md

 The goal of this system is to be an educational tool that can be used to increase ASL literacy by providing an easy to use environment for learning.

+## Link to deployment
+You can find our application here: https://server-group4-712005478346.us-central1.run.app

 ## Getting started
 ### Setting up the dataset